forkunited/ltprg/README.md

 * *games/splits/* - Files describing partitions of the data sets into train/dev/test
 partitions.

-Note that the *colorGrids* sub-directories contain most of the relevant game data that is used as of May 2018.
+Note that the *colorGrids* sub-directories under the above (csv, json, etc) contain most of the relevant game data that is used as of May 2018.
 These contain the recently collected color grids from mturk, and also merged with the colors data set from Monroe et al (2017).
-In *games/json/colorGrids*, *1* is the first batch of color grid data collected from mturk, *2* is a second batch, and *color3* is the Monroe et al (2017) color data pushed into the same format as the colorGrids.
-Directories ending in *sua_speaker* contain the state-utterance-action format of the data described in the pre-processing sections of the README below.
-The full merged data set used by the models as of May 2018 is in *games/json/colorGrids/12_color3_sua_speaker* (but this mess of stuff will probably be re-organized after the data set is finalized).
+In *games/json/colorGrids*, there are json versions of the color grid data collected from mturk (sanitized and annotated under *clean_nlp*), and also merged with the color data from Monroe et al (2017) color data (under *merged*).
+Directories named *sua_speaker* contain the state-utterance-action format of the data described in the [data pre-processing](#how-to-preprocess-reference-game-data-for-modeling) sections of the README below.
+The full merged data set used for training all color grid and color RSA models (as of May 2018) is in *games/json/colorGrids/merged/sua_speaker*.
-The split for all this data is in *games/splits/colorGrids_12_color_merged_34_80_33_10_33_10* (which represents a 34/33/33 train/dev/test split of the original colors data and an 80/10/10 train/dev/test split of the color grid data)
+The split for all this data is in *games/splits/colorGrids_merged* (which represents a 34/33/33 train/dev/test split of the original colors data merged with a
+80/10/10 train/dev/test split of the color grid data).

 ### Python modules